UKVeteran/Mechanical-Ventilation-Prediction/README.md

 | Streamlit |
 | Tensforflow|

-# Future Work: Refining The Model
+# 🔟 Future Work & Conclusion
 This project is part of the ongoing effort and improvements can take place at 2 levels:<br>
 • Data<br>
 • Deep Learning Models